Debt-to-Income (DTI) Ratio Calculator

 VA loans are a benefit for military service members and veterans.
 They do not have a hard "cap" in the same way other loans do.

-- Benchmark: **41%** is the standard threshold where closer scrutiny begins.
+- Benchmark: **41%** is the standard threshold.

 Strategies to Lower Your DTI Ratio